Liquor licence types

 Key conditions include:

-• a light meal must be available to patrons during the hours of operation.
+• A light meal must be available to buy during operating hours.

 Small bar